SionHu/fairvision-helper/README.md

-# Welcome to NLP Server for fairvision.net!
+# Welcome to NLP backend processor for fairvision.net!

 This repo is used to accomplish all the NLP post-processing tasks from the [fairvision project](http://fairvision.net/).